Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 • Estate paperwork, boxes, or appraisals — helpful context when available, but not required for most evaluations.

-• Any visible karat stamps, such as 10k, 14k, 18k, .925, 417, 585, or 750.
+• Visible karat or quality marks — such as 10k, 14k, 18k, .925, 417, 585, 750, 916, or 999.

 • Estate or inherited pieces — bring everything and let us sort through it with you.